newtonproject/HEP-specification/DWEB.md

 ### User authorizes website on NewPay

 1. NewPay gets public key of website through [signature] and [message] parameters
-2. NewPay sends public key to [HEP API]
+2. NewPay sends public key to [HEP Node]
-3. HEP API uses public key to request website information that was registered in database and sends that information back to NewPay
+3. HEP Node uses public key to request website information that was registered in database and sends that information back to NewPay
-4. NewPay opens and prompts user to authorize the website login based on information gathered from HEP API
+4. NewPay opens and prompts user to authorize the website login based on information gathered from HEP Node
 5. User confirms login
 6. User's NewID is sent to website, with [message] and [signature]